tyrbo/blog.turing.io/source/2014-08-12-seven-questions-part-1.markdown

 <a href="https://www.flickr.com/photos/thomasrousing/12614761854/in/photostream/" target='_blank'><img src='/images/article_images/ironman.jpg' style="float:left;"/></a>

 Do marathon runners run faster marathons than IronMan participants?
 I hope so.
-Does that mean an IronMan marathon is less intense?
-No. It's just a different strategy when you're attacking a different goal.
+Does that mean an IronMan marathon is *less intense*?
+No. It's just a different strategy to attack a different goal.
+When the marathon is just one-third of the story, you pace yourself differently.

-The only way to get reasonable value out of a short course (8-12 weeks) it to put in a whole lot of hours.
+The only way to get reasonable value out of a short course (9-12 weeks) it to put in a whole lot of hours every single day.
 A program that short can't both value "work/life balance" and deliver significant academic gains.
-But that's the right choice given the time constraint.

 A training program isn't real life, it's a temporary arrangement.
 I like to tell our students "work crazy hard now so you never *have to* again."
 Contrary to